Available now with $1,000 Early Adopter Discount*

-and launch the new CVA Judicatory Version
+The new CVA Judicatory Platform

 CVA 2.0 (the congregational version) will feature a totally redesigned user interface, based on user input, for a much enhanced user experience, including a new Spanish-language version.

-What’s in the CVA Judicatory Version?
+What’s in the CVA Judicatory Platform?

-We created the CVA-JV in response to requests and design input from several judicatories (dioceses, synods, districts) across the U.S. that wanted to incorporate into the systemwide congregational development processes.
+We created the CVA-JP in response to requests and design input from several judicatories (dioceses, synods, districts) across the U.S. that wanted to incorporate into the systemwide congregational development processes.
 It will provide them with a judicatory-specific dashboard that will allow them to:

 - Directly coordinate the administration of the CVA to their congregations.